-The University of Arizona provides a very good overview of how to negotiate.
+The University of Arizona provides a very good guide on how to negotiate.

 Easiest of the two scenarios.
-You can engage in a back and forth with the publisher, striking out and adding language as needed.
-Refer once again to the University of Arizona guide.
+Engage in a back and forth with the publisher, striking out and adding language as needed.

 (Source: Science Commons)

 Still possible to negotiate but you will need to leave the manuscript system and liaise directly with the editor/publisher.

 Attach an addendum to your email requesting whichever rights are most important to you.
 See section below for sample addendums.

 For researchers who are subject to the Tri-Agency Open Access Policy on Publications, the Agency provides sample wording to include in the Addendum for authors who need to negotiate in order to comply with the policy:

 [Journal] acknowledges that the researcher will be entitled to archive an electronic copy of the final, peer-reviewed manuscript for inclusion in McGill Library's eScholarship institutional repository.
 Manuscripts archived with eScholarship may be made freely available to the public, via the internet, within twelve months of the official date of final publication in the journal.